Skip to content

 Organic farming

-At organic farming (also known as organic farming) are The term is used to describe agricultural practices that work in harmony with nature. becomes.
-The most important factors here are crop rotation, feed and nutrients as well as natural plant protection.
+At organic farming (also called organic farming) are The term is used to describe agricultural practices that work in harmony with nature. will.
+Important factors here are above all crop rotations, feed and nutrients, and natural crop protection.

 Ecological sustainability

-Ecological sustainability is understood to mean the considerate use of the earth's natural resources.
-Acting in an ecologically sustainable manner means using the planet's natural resources in such a way that they can be replenished in a timely manner and used by future generations.
+Environmental sustainability is understood to mean the considerate use of the earth's natural resources.
+Acting in an ecologically sustainable manner means using the planet's natural resources in such a way that they can grow back in a timely manner and be used by future generations.

 Ecological niche